dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

     ![Example screenshot of Settings app, standard system warning screen for root certificate and mobile device management.](./media/ios-15-cp-enroll-1903.PNG)

 10. After installation is complete, tap **Done**.
-To verify that the profile was installed, go to the app's **Profiles & Device Management** settings check that it's listed under **Mobile Device Management**.
+To verify that the profile was installed, go to the **Profiles & Device Management** settings.
+Check that the profile is listed under **Mobile Device Management**.

     ![Example screenshot of Settings app, standard system warning screen for root certificate and mobile device management.](./media/ios-15-cp-enroll-1903.PNG)